zack466/ZPCalc/README.md

 ## Builtin datatypes

-I'm piggybacking off of Common Lisp's datatypes: integer (aka bignum), rational (one bignum divided by another), and double-precision float
+I'm piggybacking off of Common Lisp's datatypes: integer (aka bignum), rational (one bignum divided by another), double-precision float, and complex.
 Operations typically preserve exactness if possible, but any irrational operations (such as `exp`, `sqrt`, and `sin`) will coerce the number into an inexact float.

 ### Builtin functions